rzwitserloot/com.zwitserloot.json/README.markdown

 	JSON json = JSON.parse(theAboveJSONString);
 	int jossWhedonsAge = json.get("films").get(0).get("director").get("age").asInt(-1);

-The above snippet also shows how all the asX methods take an optional default.
+The above snippet also shows how all the `asX` methods take an optional default.

-It is perfectly acceptable to `get` your way into non-existent nodes; this does not cause an error, and if you try to get a value from such a non-existent node, you'll always get the default, or an exception if you didn't specify a default.
+It is perfectly acceptable to `get()` your way into non-existent nodes; this does not cause an error, and if you try to get a value from such a non-existent node, you'll always get the default, or an exception if you didn't specify a default, or an empty list / keyset if you try to coerce the value to a list or map.
 This is not only convenient, as many JSON services simply omit information that isn't available, but is also the mechanism with which you can create new JSON.
 For example, to recreate the above JSON programatically:

 	JSON json = JSON.newMap();
 	JSON serenity = json.get("films").add();